 Vibrant Living.
-Each life has a unique history that adds to the richness of the communities that we create together at Living Well Residences.
+Each life has a unique history that adds to the richness of the communities that we create together at Living Well Group.
 Honoring the past while providing dignity, personalized support and holistic wellness in the present is at the heart of everything we do.

 It is clear that your staff and administration strive hard to create a safe, homelike and comfortable environment for residents.
 The home, its furnishings and program offerings are exemplary, as is the emphasis on gardening and eating fresh local foods.
 I was particularly impressed with Ethan Allen’s participation in the Helping and Nurturing Diverse Seniors and Vermont Community Garden Network joint program.
 Equally beneficial for residents are the diverse program offerings: walking, yard games, drumming, creating, classical music, poetry and spiritual offerings.
 The program is clearly designed to nurture the whole person and as such I believe it is a model for residential care.